oitzujoey/duck-lisp/language.md

 (list 1 2 3 4)  (; ⇒ (1 2 3 4))
 ```

 A list without a nil on the end is called a dotted list.
+In general, dotted lists are less useful than normal lists since it's not as simple to tell where the end is.

 ```lisp
 (cons 1 (cons 2 (cons 3 (cons 4 5))))  (; ⇒ (1 2 3 4 .
 5))